free-audio/clap/spec.rst

 ~~~~~~~~~~~~~

 The audio buffers are allocated by the host.
 They must be aligned by the
-maximum requirement of the vector instructions currently avalaible.
+maximum requirement of the vector instructions currently available.

 In-place processing is not supported.